nyeowmiu/kapon/_posts/2025-05-26-Where-To-Spay-Or-Neuter.md

 Typical Cost:

 <div class="info-box">
-Note: above prices are average price ranges only and not an indicative or officially prescribed prices.
-Please check with the specific clinics for exact prices.
+Note: Please note that the prices listed are averages and not official rates.
+Always confirm exact costs directly with the clinics.
 </div>